Nancy Belle Craft Norton

 Nancy Belle Craft Norton (August 4, 1872 – December 1, 1963) was employed by the U.S. Government to teach at Manila High School in the Philippines when war with Japan was declared in 1941.
-During the Japanese occupation of the Philippines she aided internees and prisoners of war by supplying them with urgently needed medical supplies, food, clothing and other items.
+During the Japanese occupation of the Philippines, she aided internees and prisoners of war by supplying them with urgently needed medical supplies, food, clothing and other items.
 General Jonathan M. Wainwright personally awarded her the Medal of Freedom in 1947 for her efforts during the war.

 Early life

 Nancy Belle Craft was born in Keokuk County, Iowa to Elijah J. Craft and Nancy J. Meyers Craft.
 Her father was an itinerant farm worker and moved his family to Kansas by covered wagon in 1885.
 At the age of sixteen, Nancy married John G. Norton and became a homemaker and mother.
-Three children were born to the couple, Mamie Belle Norton (1888-1985), Clement Wilbur Norton (1893-1957) and Victor Kenneth Norton (1904-1907).
-Nancy divorced sometime after the passing of their third child and moved with her two remaining children to Manhattan, Kansas.
+They settled in Lincoln County, Kansas and three children were born to the couple, Mamie Belle Norton (1888-1985), Clement Wilbur Norton (1893-1957) and Victor Kenneth Norton (1904-1907).
+Nancy divorced sometime after the passing of their third child and moved with her two remaining children to Manhattan, Kansas by 1910.
 Both mother and daughter eventually decided to become educators and moved to Seattle, Washington to receive training.
 Nancy worked the first year while Mamie attended school and the following year roles were reversed.
 They did this until each completed the program.

 Career

 During 1923, both Nancy and Mamie were hired by the U.S. government to be educators at schools in the Philippines.
-At that time, education in the Philippines was under close examination by the Measurement and Research Division of Public Schools and by the Monroe Survey Commission, which were initiated by the Philippine legislature.
+At that time, education in the Philippines was under close examination by the Measurement and Research Division of Public Schools and by the Monroe Commission, which were initiated by the Philippine legislature.
 Nancy and Mamie arrived right before recommendations from the commission were implemented.
 Within the first few years of living on the island of Luzon, Mamie met and married fellow educator Roscoe E. Lautzenhiser and began a family of her own.
-During the next eighteen years both mother and daughter lived and worked in and near the City of Manila.
+During the next eighteen years, both mother and daughter lived and worked in and near Manila.